deckerweb/toolbar-extras-givewp/README.md

 * Get more focused on your mission, save mouse travel and scrolling time, be more productive with donation management!
 * Perfect for non-profit organisations and private donation campaigns - let the Toolbar work for you!
 * Any items are only loaded when needed
-* Fully internationalized and translateable (but can be disabled if ever needed)
+* Fully internationalized and translatable (but can be disabled if ever needed)
 * Use **all the other awesome features** of Toolbar Extras base plugin - to speed up your *non-donation work* as well! 😉